mbeddr/mps-platform-docs/src/doc/docs/mps_internal/terminology_and_ui_for_access.md

 # Terminology and User Interface for Access

-This section lists terms that aren't mentioned in the MPS guide or aren't explained well.
+This section lists terms that need to be mentioned in the MPS guide or be explained better.
 [MPS project structure](https://www.jetbrains.com/help/mps/mps-project-structure.html) should give an overview of the most important terms.

 ## Settings